SGU-infocom-official/sgu-bootstrap-treeview/README.md

 #### state.checked
 `Boolean` `Default: false`

-Whether or not a node is checked, represented by a checkbox style glyphicon.
+Whether or not a node is checked, represented by a checkbox style fa.

 #### state.disabled
 `Boolean` `Default: false`